warren/perdicis-notes/content/Super Duper Burgers.md

 https://goo.gl/maps/PnLbEF9yjdq9MqbU9

 Ingredients-wise, totally unremarkable.
 The standard burger comprised double 1/4lb patties, tomato, onion, lettuce, and a sesame bun.
 Also some mayo/house sauce mixed in.
-I forget if I chose this voluntarily, but
+I forget if I chose this voluntarily.

 ![[PXL_20220705_213742728.jpg]]